-DELETE & TRUNCATE are two TSQL commands used to remove records from a particular table.
+DELETE and TRUNCATE are two SQL commands used to remove records from a particular table.
 But they differ in how they execute and operate.

 – Causes all DELETE triggers on the table to fire.

-– It deallocated records row-by-row in transaction logs and thus is slower than TRUNCATE.
+– It de-allocates records row-by-row in transaction logs and thus is slower than TRUNCATE.

-– According to MS BOL, if a table is a heap or no clustered index is defined than the row-pages emptied are not deallocated and remain allocated in the heap.
-Thus no other object can reuse this associated space.
-Thus to deallocate the space a Clustered index is required or TABLOCK hint should be applied in the DELETE statement.
+– According to MS BOL, if a table is a Heap or no Clustered index is defined than the row-pages emptied are not de-allocated instantly and remain allocated in the heap.
+Thus, no other object can reuse this associated space.
+Thus to de-allocate the space a Clustered index is required or TABLOCK hint should be applied in the DELETE statement.

 – Thus it requires more locks and database resources.

-– This is a DML command as its is just used to manipulate/modify the table data.
-It does not change the property of a table.
+– This is a DML command as it is just used to manipulate/modify the table data.
+It does not change any property of a table.

 – Does not require a WHERE clause, not allowed here.